Short-Term Program Policies

-(ii) academic withdrawal from the University for the semester in progress; and
+(ii) academic withdrawal from the University for the remainder of the semester; and

 (iii) disciplinary action upon return to campus.

-Alcohol and drug misuse and abuse are not tolerated anywhere in the world and will
+Alcohol and drug misuse and abuse will not be tolerated on SJSU Study Abroad and Away programs.

-Being sensitive to cultural customs of the host country may include, but is not limited to, the following examples:
+Being sensitive to cultural customs of the host country may include, but are not limited to, the following examples:

 - dressing appropriately for the host culture;